LoneHippie/driverfeedback_api/README.md

 A simple MongoDB/Express CRUD API with routes for getting and creating entries for drivers by liscense plate number.
 Each entry has a license plate number and a country/state.
 Comments, warnings and general feedback can be created for drivers by anyone.

+This API was created for the [Driver Feedback Webapp](https://github.com/LoneHippie/driverfeedback_app).

 ## Overview

 This API makes use of basic model/controller/router architecture with the entry point being **server.js.** Configurations, global middlewares and routes are implimented in **app.js.**